Davidachoy/Base-De-Datos-2/Resumen5y6.md

 Spanners distributed query processor is capable of executing code in parallel on multiple machines hosting the data to serve both online and long running queries.

 ## Distributed query compilation
+The Spanner SQL query compiler builds a relational algebra operator tree and optimize it using equivalent rewrites.

+**Distributed Union** t is used to ship a subquery to each shard of the underlying persistent or temporary data, and to concatenate the results.

+##  Distributed Execution

+Distributed Union minimizes latency by using the Spanner coprocessor framework to route a subquery request addressed to a shard to one of the nearest replicas that can serve the request.

+## Distributed joins

+## Query distribution APIs

+# QUERY RANGE EXTRACTION

+## Problem statement

+## Compile-time rewriting

+## Filter tree

+# QUERY RESTARTS

+## Usage scenarios and benefits

+## Contract and requirements

+#  COMMON SQL DIALECT

+# BLOCKWISE-COLUMNAR STORAGE

+# CONCLUSIONS